Location: Denver, CO

 Location: London, UK

 Leanne is currently working as a lecturer in Dance Science at Trinity Laban and Bird College.
 Leanne also works within the Health Department at Trinity Laban.
 Leanne’s educational background includes a Foundation in Dance from London Studio Centre, a BA(hons) in Dance Performance from Middlesex University and an MSc in Dance Science from Trinity Laban.
-She is also an active member of the International Association for Dance Medicine and Science and volunteers as part of their Student Committee which involves the organisation of events and initiatives for students studying dance medicine and science.
+She is also an active member of the International Association for Dance Medicine and Science and volunteers as part of their Promotions Committee.

 Copyright © 2021 The Bridge Dance Project - All Rights Reserved.